sathishsr/react-kural/pull_request_template.md

 ## Description

-Provide a summary of the change and which issue is fixed.
+[Ticket Number]: Provide a summary of the change and which issue is fixed.

 Fixes # (Card Number#)